j12bates/Innullifiability/docs/algorithm.md

 So, going back to algorithms, we could run a test over all sets in our search space.
 This test would have to try out every possible way of merging and reducing the input set before it can say it's innullifiable.
-There'd be between 3 and 4 ways to merge two values, and that'd repeat all the way down.
+There'd be either 3 or 4 ways to merge two values (addition, subtraction, multiplication, maybe division), and that'd repeat all the way down.
 And when the source set size goes up, the number of pairs to test increases as well, meaning this test would be very costly.

-Instead of this kind-of *top-down* approach, I'm taking a more *bottom-up* approach.
+And there isn't really a way to sort-of 'be smart' about what values are chosen.
+This is computation, and we can't know ahead of time what'll work.

+How could we improve this?
+Well, when we're merge-and-reduce-ing a set, the set, naturally, ends up with fewer values.
+And of course, when you have fewer values, you end up with fewer overall possible sets.
+This leads to one reason why the exhaustive-test approach is so bad: a lot of the work is redundant, since it leads to a much smaller group of sets that repeat themselves.
+But we can actually use this to our advantage: instead of going *top-down*, and starting from a set and trying to get zero, we can go for a *bottom-up* approach, one where we start from zero and bootstrap up to sets of the target length.

+In order to do this *bottom-up* method, we need to have something that effectively does the *inverse* of merge-and-reduce.
+This would be an algorithm that takes a 'reduced' set, and outputs everything which could reduce to that.
+It'd effectively be 'unmerging' values back into pairs of values, finding every pair of numbers that, when operated on, give the original value.
+This process is what I call introducing *mutations*, and when done on every value in the set, this process effectively acts as the inverse to merge-and-reduce, with one caveat we'll look at in a moment.

+But there's one more thing to account for: since the 'once and only once' rule doesn't apply here, meaning when we try nullifying the set we can choose to ignore values (because in the end they'll be multiplied by zero anyways), we also have to introduce values that could go unused.
+The rule is simple: just enumerate all the supersets of the input set.

+> continue talking here about how then it's unnecessary to pipe
+> supersets into mutation program, also mention how this will continue
+> going up and up until target

+> next up... why this isn't perfect and we still have to run exhaustive
+> test at the end